Permission Prompt Timing Strategies

 - Deferred Scheduling: Storing re-engagement timestamps in

-localStorageenables long-tail recovery but increases storage footprint and requires cleanup routines. - State Synchronization: Cross-tab communication via
+localStorageenables delayed recovery but requires cleanup routines. - State Synchronization: Cross-tab communication via

 BroadcastChannelensures consistent prompt suppression but adds complexity to the state machine.